So what is the difference between hemp and cannabis, exactly? Let’s break it down.

 The ways in which hemp is harvested and processed depend on the intended use of the hemp in question.

 Industrial hemp, for instance, uses hemp as a textile or fiber.
-The corresponding part of the plant that’s desired here are the stems.
+The corresponding part of the plant that’s desired here are the stalk and stems.
 As such industrial hemp plants are harvested by specially designed equipment such as combine harvesters.

 Medicinal hemp, however, is concerned with using the flowering head of the plant.
 This type of hemp is often hand-picked to ensure flowers are kept intact and resinous trichomes are not displaced due to poor handling.